Can You Sue if Someone’s Dog Bit You in Ohio?

 If you or a loved one were injured in a dog attack or have questions about liability for a dog bite, contact Kisling, Nestico & Redick.
 Our dog bite lawyers will review your situation, explain the laws, and seek if necessary represent you in pursuing compensation for your injuries.

+With offices all around Ohio – Cincinnati, Columbus, Cleveland, Akron, and other cities near you.
 Call us at 1-800-HURT-NOW to schedule an initial consultation.